hapax/hapax.github.io/assets/minimal-networks.md

 path connecting any two nodes $A$ and $B$.
 Such a network is called a *tree* because of the way it branches.
 An example is shown in Figure 14.
-Our reasoning shows that minimal networks are always trees.

 <figure>
     <div style="text-align:center"><img src